radiantlogic-v8/documentation-new/documentation/web-services-api-guide/rest.md

 Header Name	| Authorization
 Header Value	| Basic `<userDN>:<password>`

-Table 5: Search Operation
+Table 6: Search Operation

 ![Search Operation](Media/Image5.19.jpg)

-Figure 19: Search Operation
+Figure 16: Search Operation

->[!note]
->Depending on the parameters you define for the search, the loading time for your search results may be significantly longer than the loading times of other operations.
+>[!note] Depending on the parameters you define for the search, the loading time for your search results may be significantly longer than the loading times of other operations.
 A search’s initial loading time may be reduced by performing a paged search.
 See the PageSize section.

 >The search example shown in the table above displays a total of 10,011 results returned, as shown below.

 ![Example Search Results](Media/Image5.20.jpg)

-Figure 20: Example Search Results
+Figure 17: Example Search Results

 #### Optional Search Parameters

 You can use the following search parameters: filter, attributes, scope, startIndex, count, sizelimit, paging, context, context filter, return mode, special character encoding, and derefAliases.
 The & sign is the parameter delimiter in the URL.
 These options are described in this section.

->[!note]
->Special characters that appear in an LDAP filter may have a different usage in a URL syntax.
+>[!note] Special characters that appear in an LDAP filter may have a different usage in a URL syntax.
 For example, the ‘&’ character is the parameter delimiter in URLs.
 These special characters should be replaced by their hexadecimal value.
 Below, the character ‘&’ is replaced by its hexadecimal equivalent, ‘%26’.
 <br>LDAP Filter	            ->     Corrected URL
 <br>(&(objectclass=*)(cn=a*))  ->  (%26(objectclass=*)(cn=a*))